Rockhounding in Bancroft

 Always check weather conditions.
 Down-bursts, tornado damage, and forest fire risks are real and ongoing concerns in the region.

-What Equipment Should You Bring Rockhounding in Bancroft?
+What Equipment do you need for Rockhounding in Bancroft?

-If your intention is to scout out a digging location for future work you will be covering a considerable distance.
-Covering ground efficiently requires light equipment.
+If your intention is to scout out a digging location for future work you will likely be covering a considerable distance on foot.
+Covering ground efficiently requires light equipment and sturdy footwear - ankle support is vital.
 Your choice of tools in Bancroft is important.
 Focused digging requires heavier tools.
-So a shovel can come in many sizes and weights.
+A shovel can come in many sizes and weights.
 Pick what is right for travel if that's what you are doing.
 Pick what's right for digging if that is your intention.

 Always carry ample water—working a productive crystal fissure is far more physically demanding than most expect.
 Bugs and humidity go hand in hand.
 Though a bug jacket is apparently made of porous mesh it sure doesn't feel that way in a 6 foot deep trench.
 Soon you are desperate for a drink.